Mediatek-Cloud/MCS/tutorial/implementing_using_mt7681_development_board.md

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/deviceList.png)

 Step 3A.2 If your device’s Wi-Fi settings were provisioned by Smart Connection successfully, it should be shown on the list.
-To the right of the device you'd like to register, tap the add icon.
+You can see the device you'd like to rgister, tap the plus icon to add.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addDevice2.png)

-Step 3A.3 A list of prototypes will be shown on the screen.
-Tap on the prototype you'd like to create to mark it and tap **Save** to go to the next step.
+Step 3A.3 A list of prototypes will be shown on the screen after you add the device.
+Select the prototype you'd like to link with the device you just connected and tap **Next** button.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/MT7681-tutorial/addDevice3.png)